Epse/belux-plugin/README.md

 #### Data sources

 The plugin takes active runways and airports from Euroscope, active TSA/TRA is determined by parsing the `TopSkyAreasManualActivation.txt`.
+It shifts the activation times of these areas forwards by 20 minutes, in an attempt to avoid reroutes on departures and unnecessary long departures.